EdwinVargas-dev/zemoga-test/README.md

 # ZemogaUiTest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.3.
+Hi,
+This project was generated with Angular, the database and authentication was created with Firebase, the styles was created with SASS.
+This project have optimization for responsive design.

 ## Development server